 Transparently sourced from 100% pasture-raised, grass-fed cattle, these naturally dried hides are the complete hide.
 They are NOT stripped, processed with toxic chemicals, or dyed like many industrially made rawhides.

-Industrial rawhide, with the use of toxic chemicals, only uses a portion of the hide after the top portion has been removed for tanning.
-This allows dogs to chew and consume them way too quickly, opening the door to blockages and choking concerns.
+The BIG Difference: Industrial rawhide, with the use of toxic chemicals, only uses a portion of the hide after the top portion has been removed for tanning.
+This allows dogs to chew and consume industrial rawhide way quickly, opening the door to blockages and choking concerns.

 Our Beef Hide Rolls are long-lasting and will provide healthy chewing for even the most aggressive chewers!
-Chewing is one of the best mental and physical activities a dog can do!
+Chewing is one of the best mental and physical activities a dog can participate in!

-Limit chewing to around 15-20 minutes per session.
+Chewing Limit chewing to around 15-20 minutes per session.
 Most dogs feel fully satisfied (endorphins get released in the brain) after short sessions of back-of-the-jaw gnawing.
-After chewing, store the chew out of sight and use it when you need the pup to have more chew time!
+After chewing, store the hide out of sight and give again when you need the pup to have some down time!

 There are a couple things you can do to try and get them going, and once they start, they typically go back to it without any assistance.